William Montagu, 2nd Duke of Manchester

 M, #51424, b.
 24 December 1657, d.
 31 May 1719

-Edmund Dunch was born on 24 December 1657 at Little Jermyn Street, Westminster, London, England.1 He was the son of Hungerford Dunch and unknown wife (?).1 He married Elizabeth Godfrey, daughter of Colonel Charles Godfrey and Arabella Churchill.
-He died on 31 May 1719 at age 61, without male issue.1 He was buried at Little Wittenham, Berkshire, England.1
+Edmund Dunch was born on 24 December 1657 at Little Jermyn Street, Westminster, London, EnglandG.1 He was the son of Hungerford Dunch and Katherine Oxton.1 He married Elizabeth Godfrey, daughter of Colonel Charles Godfrey and Arabella Churchill.
+He died on 31 May 1719 at age 61, without male issue.1 He was buried at Little Wittenham, Berkshire, EnglandG.1

-Edmund Dunch succeeded to the title of 3rd Baron Burnell of East Wittenham, Berks [E., 1658] on 9 November 1680, de jure.1 He joined in the Revolution which deposed King James II.1 He held the office of Member of Parliament (M.P.)
+He succeeded as the 3rd Baron Burnell of East Wittenham, Berks [E., 1658] on 9 November 1680, de jure.1 He joined in the Revolution which deposed King James II.1 He held the office of Member of Parliament (M.P.)
 (Whig) for Cricklade between 1705 and 1713.1 He held the office of Master of the Household to Queen Anne between 6 October 1708 and 1710.1 He held the office of Member of Parliament (M.P.)
 (Whig) for Boroughbridge between 1713 and 1715.1 He held the office of Master of the Household to King George I between 9 October 1714 and 1719.1 He held the office of Member of Parliament (M.P.)
-(Whig) for Wallingford between 1715 and 1719.1 He lived at Little Wittenham, Berkshire, England.
+(Whig) for Wallingford between 1715 and 1719.1 He lived at Little Wittenham, Berkshire, EnglandG.

 On his death, his Barony became extinct.1